 There Are No Secrets For Getting Rich

-Before I cut loose with the list of financial discipline tips that the title promises, I thought it would be a good idea to let you know that there really aren’t any deep dark secrets for getting rich.
+Before I cut loose with the list of financial discipline tips that the title promises, I thought it would be a good idea to let you know that there really aren’t any deep dark secrets for becoming independently wealthy.

 For the most part, financial discipline is about using common sense as a daily habit over many years.
 This allows you to build wealth and get rich one day at a time, month after month, year after year, leaving a legacy of good financial habits and generational wealth that lives on well after you're gone.

 Building wealth is not a sprint, it’s a marathon, and when you practice the financial discipline tips you find below over a loooong period of time, you will win with money, period!